 - One of the e-Reader levels in Super Mario Advance 4: Super Mario Bros.
 3 is a remake of World 1-1 from Super Mario Bros..
 The Japanese version also released remakes of the rest of World 1 as well as 2-2.

-- Super Mario Galaxy 2 has even more references:
+- Super Mario Galaxy 2 has even more references, the majority of which are in the bonus world:

 - Throwback Galaxy, a remake of Whomp's Fortress from Super Mario 64.
 It also has more old music but fully orchestrated.
 It's even called "Nostalgic Fortress Galaxy" in the Japanese, Italian and Spanish versions.